No Mow May 2024: Why it's time to let the weeds grow

 Following the severe drought of 2022, the UK has seen a shift in its attitude towards the traditional bowling-green lawn as gardeners look for alternatives.
 Programmes such as Wild Isles have highlighted the fact that the UK has lost 97% of its wild meadows in recent years, putting classic meadow plants like Ragged Robin, Field Scabious and Devil’s-bit Scabious on to the Near Threatened list.

-This year, for the first time, one-third of the gardens at Chelsea Flower Show will feature weeds, including bramble, thistle and knapweed.
-Tom Massey, who is creating a garden for the Royal Entomological Society (RES) says he regards weeds as “resilient plants”.
+Last year, for the first time, one-third of the gardens at Chelsea Flower Show featured weeds, including bramble, thistle and knapweed.
+Tom Massey, who created a garden for the Royal Entomological Society (RES) says he regards weeds as “resilient plants”.

 “People often get really stressed out about dandelions on the lawn,” Massey told The Times, “but they are a good source of nectar because they flower early in the year and they’re really nice to look at.
 Even foxgloves and knapweed [are welcome].
 There’s a lot of stigma around the word ‘weed’.”